Primary care and screening liaison nurses

 We do this by:

 Each nurse is based in a different area.
-Please contact your local nurse for further information.
+Contact your local nurse for more information.

 We have 3 screening liaison nurses who work with the NHS adult screening programmes.
-These include the following screening programmes:
+These include the programmes below:

 They work closely with the screening staff to identify people with learning disabilities so that they can be sent information in an easy-to-understand format and put reasonable adjustments in place when needed.